 The Cost Risk worksheet is where the subsystem estimates from the Cost Estimate worksheet are rolled-up via the FRISK methodology.
-The cost risk table shown in Figure 7 has separate areas to input the high and low percentages and display the triangular probability distribution of the user-
+The cost risk table shown in Figure 7 has separate areas to input the high and low percentages and display the triangular probability distribution of the userdefined cost risk and the combined mean and standard error of the estimate (see Section 4).